ptrumpis/snap-camera-server/README.md

    ```hosts
    #127.0.0.1       studio-app.snapchat.com
    ```

-## Changelog
-### v2.0.0 - Lens Cache Import Release
-- New import API to add missing lenses from your own application cache
-- New editable media file templates for lens customization
-- Adminer docker image is now included to edit lens information easily
-- Changed database schema to include tags for lenses
-- New nginx server theme to browse stored files easily
-- Featured, top and category lenses will be auto downloaded right after server start
-- Reworked code and performance optimizations
-- Some Bug fixes

-### v1.21.0 - Initial Public Release
-- New completely revised Docker port
-- New nginx file/web server storage system
-- Changed database schema to include UUID of lenses
-- Improved search functionality to find Snap Lenses easier
-  - Search by lens ID
-  - Search by hash/UUID
-  - Search by link share URL
-  - Search by creator name without special syntax
-- Auto backup of featured, top and category lenses to serve files locally
-- Support for new image and snapcode URL's
-- New dynamic server relay system
-- Removed dead code that would rely on the original *studio-app.snapchat.com* server
-- The category thumbnails are now included in the project
-- Included script to generate local SSL certificate

 ## Additional Information
 I was able to reverse engineer the Snap Lens file format.
 The file format is now documented and open source.